 Share capital meeting the definition of an equity instrument under IAS 32 is disclosed within shareholders' funds.
 An equity instrument is any contract that evidences a residual interest in the assets of an entity after deducting all of its liabilities.

-- 1 ACCOUNTING POLICIES (continued) - (w) Leases
+(w) Leases